 The hook vocals and horns sound a lot like Earth, Wind & Fire, which made many wonder if Outkast used them on this track.
 In 2004, Earth, Wind & Fire reworked the song with Kenny G, keeping the hook but replacing the verse lyrics with Kenny G's sax and a new set of lyrics by EW&F vocalist Phillip Bailey.
 This version reached #12 on the Adult Contemporary chart; it appeared on Earth, Wind & Fire's Illumination album and on Kenny G's At Last...
 The Duets Album.

-When this replaced "Hey Ya" to top the Hot 100, it became the only song in history to spend as many as eight weeks in the runner-up position before moving to #1.
-The previous record was set in 1993 when Silk's "Freak Me" spent five weeks at #2 before topping the chart.
+When this replaced "Hey Ya" to top the Hot 100, it became the first song in history to spend as many as eight weeks in the runner-up position before moving to #1.
+The previous longest wait was in 1993 when Silk's "Freak Me" spent five weeks at #2 before topping the chart.

 Big Boi performed this song at the 2019 Super Bowl, which was held in his hometown of Atlanta.
 Maroon 5 was the headliner and Travis Scott also performed, but a number of artists, including Cardi B, turned down invites to play the halftime show in protest of the NFL's treatment of Colin Kaepernick, made headlines by refusing to stand for the National Anthem.
 Big Boi, who entered in a Cadillac and wore a fur coat, represented classic Atlanta hip-hop, but only got to perform the one song.